melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 This segment will run for only 20,000 x 2 fs = 0.04 ns at a time.
 For example, if we set max_jobnumber.txt to be 5 then we will should get 0.2 ns worth of simulation.

-In another terminal edit the **counter.txt** file to contain the number 0.
+Edit the **counter.txt** file to contain the number 0.
 (The counter file is a way of running a certain number of jobs.
 This increments up after each job finished until it reaches the same as MaxJobNumber.txt and then stops).
 In linux we can simply use:

 ```
 echo 0 > counter.txt
 ```

-In another terminal edit the **MaxJobNumber.txt** file to contain the number 5.
+Then edit the **MaxJobNumber.txt** file to contain the number 5.
 This will limit the total number of jobs run.
 Jobs will stop when counter.txt value is equal to or greater than the MaxJobNumber.txt value.

 ```
 echo 5 > MaxJobNumber.txt